 CERCLA further states that owners of property or those who acquire property may be held accountable for contamination found on their property whether they created it or not.
-Therefore, any entity that buys, sells, or leases real estate needs to pay particular attention to the condition of the property before a real estate transfer occurs.
+Any entity that buys, sells, or leases real estate should pay particular attention to the condition of the property before a real estate transfer occurs.

-In order to protect FAA's investment in airport property, it is important that sponsors conduct ESA's before acquiring property intended for AIP reimbursement.
-The ESA process offers a reasonable assurance that no hazardous wastes, other wastes, or unacceptable hazards exist, or that existing hazardous wastes are manageable.
+In order to protect the FAA's investment in airport property, it is important that sponsors conduct ESA's before acquiring property they ultimately will seek reimbursement for under the AIP.
+The ESA process establishes reasonable assurance that no hazardous wastes, other wastes, or unacceptable hazards exist; or that existing hazardous wastes are manageable.
 Of equal importance, the ESA process constitutes appropriate inquiry into previous ownership and uses of the property thus satisfying the main requirement to qualify for the "innocent landowner defense" to CERCLA liability.

 The Airport Improvement Program (AIP) funds acquisition of land around airports for aeronautical use.
 Many acquisitions are sizable in acreage and costs, and are usually adjacent to existing airport property.
 For some locations, this may involve unimproved agricultural acreage, residential areas, or old industrial sites.

 Sponsor's tasked with acquiring such locations may request and receive reimbursement of acquisition costs through AIP funding if the FAA deems the acquisition eligible under the AIP.
 In such cases, the FAA does not become a co-owner of the property.
 However, the desired aeronautical use of the acquired site can be significantly compromised if hazardous contamination is identified subsequent to the acquisition.
 For this reason, as well as it being a prudent action on the part of the Sponsor, the Sponsor should perform an ESA on all land acquisition intended to be reimbursed under the AIP.
-The sponsor must consult with the FAA Project Manager to discuss to what extent the ESA should be performed, and what standard and/or standard practice should be applied.
+We request the sponsor consult with the FAA Project Manager to discuss the level o of ESA they should perform and the standards and/or standard practices they should appliy.

 An exception to the above rule is residential property.
 For residential areas, the sponsor may make a qualified determination that an area has such low risk factors that an ESA is unnecessary.
-Sponsor must contact the FAA Project Manager for concurrence with this approach.
+Sponsor must contact the FAA Project Manager for prior concurrence when considering this approach.

 The guidance that follows provides background information that may be used to supplement the Sponsor's efforts in providing an adequate ESA commensurate with potential risks/hazards of the property.

 Environmental Site Assessments are different than the NEPA Hazmat review performed for an Environmental Assessment (EA).
-The NEPA Hazmat review for an EA is limited to whether there is any Hazmat in the project area that may be disturbed by the construction project or in rare cases if the project itself might generate Hazmat.
+The NEPA Hazmat review for an EA is limited to whether there is any hazardous material in the project area that may be disturbed by the construction project or in rare cases if the project itself might generate hazardous emissions.
 Such a review would involve a visual inspection of the project area, asking airport personnel if there is any known Hazmat in the project area, and checking government databases for Hazmat sites (e.g. Superfund) in the project area.
 This does not usually involve much field work unless something is turned up in the preliminary review.
-Only after the EA is completed does land acquisition proceed and then an ESA is completed for the land acquisition.
+Only after the EA is complete does land acquisition proceed forward.
+At that time, the Sponsor should complete an ESA for the property acquisition.

 The Federal Register dated November 1, 2005 published 40 CFR Part 312, Innocent Landowners, Standards for Conducting all Appropriate Inquiries and Practices for All Appropriate Inquiries (AAI) Final Rule.
 In 2004, a Task Group was formed to study and revise the standard ASTM E-1528, Standard Practice for Environmental Site Assessments, and to reach a consensus on a standardized tool for conducting environmental due diligence.